py-sdl/py-sdl2/doc/modules/sdl2ext_resources.rst

    be either **"gz"** for gzip compression or **"bz2"** for bzip2 compression.

-   If the filename could not be found or an error occured on reading it, ``None`` will be returned.
+   If the filename could not be found or an error occurred on reading it, ``None`` will be returned.

    Raises a :exc:`TypeError`, if *archive* is not a valid TAR archive or